-- 4. Replace the sub-electrical panel, and tighten the four (4) phillips screws. - 5.
 The wire leads from the surge arrester must be kept as short as is practical.
-Connect them to the load side of the main service terminal block.
+Connect them on the load side of the main service terminal block.
 (Black to Black, Black to Red, and White to White).

-Connect the green lead to the grounding stud located on the rear inner wall of the unit.
+The green lead should be passed back through the electrical panel and connected to the ground stud on the rear side.